k8ssandra/k8ssandra/docs/content/en/reference/crd/cass-operator-crds-latest/_index.md

-Optional: SecretRef is reference to the authentication secret for User, default is empty.
+secretRef is Optional: SecretRef is reference to the authentication secret for User, default is empty.
 More info: https://examples.k8s.io/volumes/cephfs/README.md#how-to-use-it

 <table>
     <thead>